Welcome to the Town

 Small Town with a Big Heart

-Nestled along the scenic Alapaha River in Berrien County, Alapaha is a charming town with deep historical roots dating back to a Seminole village of the same name Wikipedia.
+Nestled along the scenic Alapaha River in Berrien County, Alapaha is a charming town with deep historical roots developed from a trade settlement on the site of a Seminole village.
+The name "Alapaha" may come from the Creek or Timucua languages.
 Established in 1874 as "Alapaha Station," a depot on the Brunswick and Albany Railroad, the town was officially incorporated in 1881.

 Today, Alapaha has a population of 481 residents according to the 2020 census GMA, maintaining its small-town charm while serving the community with dedicated local government and services.
 The town is recognized as a Certified City of Ethics and continues to honor its rich history while looking toward the future.